 Call your child's healthcare provider, or if bleeding is severe, call 911 or take your child to the emergency room for further care.

 Treatment for puncture wounds

-Once a doctor has seen your child, you will be given specific instructions for how to care for your child's wound.
-Treatment at home will be based on the location and size of the wound, type of treatment needed, and any special needs noted by the doctor.
+Once a healthcare provider has seen your child, you will be given specific instructions for how to care for your child's wound.
+Treatment at home will be based on the location and size of the wound, type of treatment needed, and any special needs noted by the healthcare provider.
 Antibiotics may be given to help prevent infection in the wound.

 Some general guidelines for caring for a puncture wound include the following:

 Keep the area clean and dry.

 Carefully follow the healthcare provider's instructions for care of the wound.

 Make sure your child avoids any activity that may cause him or her to reinjure or open the wound.

 Observe the wound for signs of infection, such as increased warmth, swelling, redness, drainage, or pain.

 Return for follow-up care as advised by your child's healthcare provider.